Raiden1024/bist/README.md

 ## Usage

-ruby bist.rb <csv_file.sv>
+ruby bist.rb <csv_file.csv>

-the csv file must respect the format: username;password for columns
+the csv file must respect the columns format:

+username;password

-The separator can be choosen by user at program execution.
+The column separator can be choosen by user at program execution.